Ficksburg

 Ficksburg is a town situated at the foot of the 1,750 meter high Imperani Mountain in Free State province, South Africa.
-The town was founded by General Johan Fick in 1867 who won the territory in the Basotho Wars.
+The town was named after General Johan Fick in 1867 who won the territory in the Basotho Wars.
 He laid out many erven and plots that could be bought at a reasonable price.
 It is located on the north bank of the Mohokare River, which separates it from the town of Maputsoe in Lesotho.
 The town was later proclaimed a municipality in 1891.
-The last Governor-General of the Union of South Africa and the first State President of South Africa, Charles Robberts Swart was imprisoned here by the British in 1914 and released one day before his scheduled execution.

 Profile

 Ficksburg, after Bethlehem (the chief administrative town) is the second busiest and important town in the Eastern Free State region of the Free State province.
+Ficksburg is the seat of the Setsoto Local Municipality which includes the towns of Clocolan, Marquard and Senekal.
+The total population of the entire area is 125,751.

-It is an important agricultural region where crops like corn and mealies (maize) and asparagus are grown.
+It is an important agricultural region where crops like maize and asparagus are grown.
 The most important part of the annual crop of Ficksburg is the harvesting of the cherries on the numerous cherry farms surrounding the town.
 The cherries are harvested from October to December.
 Annually in November the Cherry Festival is held.
 The festival stretches over 3 days and attracts up to 30,000 people.
 The festival presents family shows and activities like the herding of sheep, horse rides, camel rides, helicopter flips, steam train rides at Sandstone Estate, tours through town to see the sandstone building architecture which Ficksburg is well known for.
 There are also tours of the surrounding countryside, tours to the cherry and asparagus farms where people are shown everything about the industry, and airplane trips to the Katse Dam in Lesotho.

 The town also has a wide variety of guesthouses and B&Bs and an exclusive 3-star hotel serves as accommodation for tourists visiting the town.
 There are restaurants as well.

 Ficksburg is known as "The Gateway to the Mountain Kingdom Of Lesotho".
 Lesotho is an enclaved country in the central part of South Africa.
 From Ficksburg you can depart to the Katse Dam in Lesotho.
 This dam is important to South Africa, because it annually provides hundreds of millions of liters of water to the industrial and commercial hub of Gauteng Province.
 The dam is also a very scenic area and is situated 3,000 m (9,842 ft) high up in the Maluti Mountains of Lesotho.
 The dam is very popular for boating and fishing and is visited by thousands of tourists every year which have to gain access to Lesotho through Ficksburg.

 The region is also known as the asparagus region of South Africa, where hundreds of tons of asparagus are harvested from September.
 Other kinds of fruit like peaches, apricots, cherries and apples are also grown in the region.
 Livestock is also an important industry in the region.
 There are numerous dairy farms in the countryside.

+A notable event in the town's history was the shooting of Andries Tatane by the South African Police Service in April 2011.